 Feeling for the concept of asynchronous programming and related complexities.

-Visual Studio 2010 and .NET 4 (prior versions can be used but the lab is built for VS2010) installation.
+Visual Studio 2012 and .NET 4.5 (prior versions can be used but the lab is built for VS2012) installation.

-Installation of Rx for .NET 4 from MSDN Data Developer Center at http://msdn.microsoft.com/en-us/data/gg577609.

 What is Rx?

 Rx can be summarized in the following sentence which can also be read on the Data Developer Center homepage: